Social Democratic Party (Portugal): Back in opposition (2015–2024)

 During his first year in the leadership, Rio faced big internal opposition and, in January 2019, Rio won a motion of confidence presented by Luís Montenegro.
-In the EP 2019 elections, the PSD achieved their worst result ever in a national election, winning just 22% of the votes.
-However, the party recovered a lot of ground in the October 2019 general elections, achieving 28% of the votes, against the 36% of the PS.
+In the EP 2019 elections, the PSD achieved their worst result ever in a national election, winning just 22 percent of the votes.
+The party recovered a lot of ground in the October 2019 general elections, achieving 28 percent of the votes, against the 36 percent of the PS.
 Nonetheless, Rio's leadership was, once again, challenged and he faced, in a two round leadership contest in January 2020, Luís Montenegro and Miguel Pinto Luz.
-Rio won the 1st round with 49% of the votes and defeated Luís Montenegro in the 2nd round by 53% to 47% margin, thus being re-elected as party leader.
+Rio won the 1st round with 49% of the votes and defeated Luís Montenegro in the 2nd round by 53 to 47 percent margin, thus being reelected as party leader.

 In the Azores 2020 regional elections, the PSD was able to return to power, after 24 years in opposition, by forging a controversial deal with CHEGA, plus CDS, PPM and IL.
-The PSD won almost 34% of the votes, while the PS fell more than 7 pp, compared with 2016, to 39%, an unexpected result, and overall the right wing parties had a 1 seat majority over all the left.
+The PSD won almost 34 percent of the votes, while the PS fell more than 7 pp, compared with 2016, to 39 percent, an unexpected result, and overall the right wing parties had a 1-seat majority over all the left.
 After 2020, the PSD controls the governments of Portugal's only two autonomous regions.

 The 2021 local elections were quite positive for the PSD, despite not winning the most mayors in the country as a whole.
-The party, and its led-coalitions, won a combined 32% of the votes and were able to win, from the PS, several cities like Coimbra, Funchal and Barcelos.
+The party, and its led-coalitions, won a combined 32 percent of the votes and were able to win, from the PS, several cities like Coimbra, Funchal and Barcelos.
 The main gain of the PSD was the victory in Lisbon, where Carlos Moedas defeated, against all odds and predictions, the PS incumbent mayor Fernando Medina.
 In October 2021, disagreements between the PS and BE-CDU led to the rejection of the 2022 budget and the calling of a snap general election for 30 January 2022.
 Despite a close race predicted by polls, the PSD suffered a big setback by winning just 29% of the votes and seeing the PS gaining a surprise absolute majority, with 41% of the votes.
 After the election, PSD leader Rui Rio opened the process to elect a new party leader.
-On 28 May 2022, Luís Montenegro was elected party leader by a landslide, gathering more than 72% of the votes.
+On 28 May 2022, Luís Montenegro was elected party leader by a landslide, gathering more than 72 percent of the votes.